WeTransfer/zip_tricks/README.md

 Makes Rubyzip sing, dance and play saxophone for streaming applications.
 Spiritual successor to [zipline](https://github.com/fringd/zipline)

+Requires Ruby 2.1+, rubyzip and a couple of other gems (all available to jRuby as well).
 The library is composed of a loose set of modules which are described below.

 ## BlockDeflate